 See more photos @gemlightbox

-#4.
-Group shot
+4. Group shot

 A group shot shows your products photographed together in one photo

-Advantage: Group shots are beneficial if you’re selling a jewelry item with numerous variants.
+Group shots are beneficial if you’re selling a jewelry item with numerous variants.
 For instance, if you’re selling a collection of gemstone rings, as pictured above, you can use group shots to tell your shoppers that such particular piece is available in blue topaz, green amethyst, pink rhodolite, green onyx, and more – whatever variations you may have.

-It’s important to note that there are passive shoppers who, even if interested, will not go out of their way to ask you questions, especially that there are other online retailers who can provide them what they want.
+It’s important to note that there are passive shoppers who, even if interested, will not go out of their way to ask you questions, especially since there are other online retailers who can provide them with what they want.
 It’s a great step to make them aware immediately through your photos that you have what they’re looking for.

 In another example below, Elverd Designs used a group shot to show multiple variations and bring attention to the item’s sides and angles.